brian-watkins/elm-system/README.md

 Elm System helps you compose many Elm programs into a web application.

 Associate an Elm program with a route, and all requests to that route will be handled by that program.
-Use a headless Elm program as middleware, giving you a change to redirect a request or add flags that will be passed to the route program.
+You can also use a headless Elm program as middleware, which could redirect a request as necessary or add flags that will be passed to the route program.

 ## Example